tzador/learnx/topics/react-advanced.md

 });

 server.listen(3000, () => {
-  console.log('Server is running on port 3000');
+  console.log("Server is running on port 3000");
 });
 ```

 ### Challenges

 - **Complexity**: SSR adds complexity to your setup and requires server
   configuration.

 - **Handling State**: Passing initial state from the server to the client
   efficiently can be challenging.

 - **Third-party Libraries**: Not all libraries are SSR-friendly, requiring
   careful selection and testing.

 In summary, employing server-side rendering in your React applications
 can greatly enhance performance and SEO.
 It does bring additional
 challenges, but the benefits often outweigh them, especially for
 content-heavy applications.

 ## 09. Error Boundaries in React